 From 2005-2007 Caroline was Minister for Public Health, first as Parliamentary Under Secretary and then as Minister of State.
 In 2006-7, Caroline successfully oversaw the Smokefree England legislation (the smoking ban), which prohibited smoking in enclosed public places.

 Her first Ministerial appointment, in 2003, was as Parliamentary Under Secretary of State at the Home Office, where her responsibilities included tackling drugs and organised crime and she respresented the UK Government at the Justice and Home Affairs Council of the EU.

 Previous House of Commons Committees: Education & Employment Committee (1997-9) Administration Committee (2002-3) Modernisation Committee (2002-3)

 Police Federation Between January and October 1999, she was the Labour Parliamentary Adviser to the Police Federation.
-(Each of the major parties appoints one adviser)
+(Each of the major parties appointed one adviser)

 Caroline worked in local government, the voluntary sector and for a trade union before becoming an MP.
 She is Chair of the Community Union Parliamentary Group; and also a member of the GMB.
 In the early 1990s Caroline was Chair of Working for Childcare, formerly the Workplace Nurseries Campaign; she was also a primary school governor.